 The primary group of sustainability accounting standard-setters, who create the reporting frameworks, include the Carbon Disclosure Project (CDP), the Climate Disclosure Standards Board (CDSB), the Global Reporting Initiative (GRI), the International Integrated Reporting Council (IIRC) and the Sustainability Accounting Standards Board (SASB).
 CDP, CDSB, GRI, IIRC and SASB address themselves as the “big five.”
 Other prominent standard setters and reporting frameworks are more industry-specific, like GRESB and The United Nations adopted the Principles for Responsible Investment (UNPRI).
 The Task Force on Climate-related Financial Disclosures (TCFD) is widely adopted by investors and the other frameworks.
 Launched in 2015 supported by G20 members, TCFD’s focus is on the effects of climate change on companies and resulting financial risk, while the other frameworks help understand the effects that companies have on climate change.

-The high demand for a globally accepted standardized system, calls for collaboration amongst reporting frameworks.
+The high demand for a globally accepted standardized system calls for collaboration amongst reporting frameworks.
 ESG standardization will eventually be built from the existing frameworks and adapted to market needs.
-Therefore in 2020, during the pandemic, the big five reporting frameworks released a shared vision “statement of intent” to work together toward comprehensive corporate reporting to eliminate confusion over conflicting sets of standards, which threatens to impede progress in the ESG marketplace.
+Therefore in 2020, during the pandemic, the big five reporting frameworks released a shared vision “statement of intent” to work together toward comprehensive corporate reporting to eliminate confusion over conflicting sets of standards,which threatens to impede progress in the ESG marketplace.
 A formal collaboration means that companies won’t have to align with multiple frameworks or backtrack to collect data multiple times.
 Following this collaboration, IIRC and SASB announced a merger which has since become the International Sustainability Standards Board (ISSB), part of the IFRS Foundation with the specific mandate to deliver a comprehensive global baseline of sustainability-related disclosure standards that provide investors and other capital market participants with information about companies’ sustainability-related risks and opportunities to help them make informed decisions.
 They are expected to release their global sustainability reporting standards in early 2023.

 Reporting frameworks are designed to be building blocks for your ESG reporting.
 It’s common practice for companies to mix and match components of different frameworks into sustainability reports.
 Ultimately, your C-level management must evaluate and decide which tools and frameworks best serve your communications objectives and meet the needs of your key stakeholders.